appfigures/memcached-sessionstore/README.md

 The alternatives:

-1. Use a database - Regardless of which database camp you're on, using it for this purpose is wxtremely inefficient and should not be deployed in any production environment.
+1. Use a database - Regardless of which database camp you're on, using it for this purpose is extremely inefficient and should not be deployed in any production environment.
 2. L7 load balance - Not extremely, but also inefficient.
 Requires special hardware.
-Prevents continuos balancing for a single user.
+Prevents continuous balancing for a single user.

 [Memcached](http://memcached.org/) is an open-source distributed memory caching system that fits the bill perfectly:
 - It's lightweight